 NEWSPAPER REPORT: Printed in the Lewiston Daily Evening Journal, Lewiston, Maine, Friday Evening, Jan 27, 1865 – “From New York – Arrival of 850 Rebel Prisoners from Fort Fisher”, “New York, 27th – Steamer De Molay from Fort Fisher with 850 rebel prisoners has arrived.
 Steam frigate Colorado from Fort Fisher has arrived.”

-According to the book “Fort Fisher to Elmira, The Fatal Journey of 518 Confederate Soldiers” by Richard H. Triebe, there were 1,121 Confederate soldiers sent to Elmira from Fort Fisher.
+According to the book entitled Fort Fisher to Elmira, The Fatal Journey of 518 Confederate Soldiers, by Richard H. Triebe, there were 1,121 Confederate soldiers sent to Elmira from Fort Fisher.
 761 or 68% of the men were “Tar Heel” – North Carolina soldiers.
-357 men were from South Carolina and 4 were Confederate Marines.
+Three hundred-fifty-seven men were from South Carolina, and 4 were Confederate Marines.
 Out of the 1,121 Confederate soldiers sent to Elmira, 518 or 46% would die within five months.
-The major cause of death at Elmira was pneumonia, diarrhea, and small pox.
+The major causes of death at Elmira were pneumonia, diarrhea, and small pox.

 Union Army inspecting officer Lt.
-James R. Reid wrote in February 1865, “The Fort Fisher prisoners arrived in cold weather very depressed, poorly clad, and great numbers were soon taken sick with pneumonia and diarrhea, rapidly assuming a typhoid character”.
+James R. Reid wrote in February 1865, “The Fort Fisher prisoners arrived in cold weather very depressed, poorly clad, and great numbers were soon taken sick with pneumonia and diarrhea, rapidly assuming a typhoid character.”

-Note: Reference book Fort Fisher to Elmira – I counted the names in the Roster of Fort Fisher Prisoners Sent to Elmira, there are 319 North Carolina Fort Fisher men and 134 South Carolina Fort Fisher men who died in the Elmira Prison and are buried in the Woodlawn National Cemetery in Elmira for a total of 453 Fort Fisher men.
+Note: Reference book Fort Fisher to Elmira – I counted the names in the “Roster of Fort Fisher Prisoners Sent to Elmira”: There were 319 North Carolina Fort Fisher men and 134 South Carolina Fort Fisher men who died in Elmira Prison and are buried in the Woodlawn National Cemetery for a total of 453 Fort Fisher men.

 INTERESTING FACTS AND NOTES ON FORT FISHER MEN